jeevisenthil/Data-Structures-CSA-0316-/README.md

 8.1.
 Implement Binary tree<br />
 8.2.
 Implement Binary Search Tree and perform Insertion and Deletion<br />
 8.3.
 Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order<br />

+Day 9  -AVL Tree<br />
+9.1 Implement a C program for AVL tree and perform insertion and deletion of nodes<br  />

+Day 10  -Red-Black & Splay Tree<br />
+10.1.
+Implement a C Program for Red Black tree and perform Insertion and Deletion of Nodes<br />
+10.2.
+Implement a C Program for Splay tree tree and perform Insertion and Deletion of Nodes<br />